Moampane/robot_localization/README.md

 ## Project Reflection
 Compared to the previous project, this project was definetely more challenging due to the complex ideas behind particle filters.
 Since most ROS2 aspects like creating publishers/subscribers were already included in the starter code, there was enough time to fully explore the concepts used in implementing the particle filter.
 Some valuable lessons we learned include testing code in small pieces to verify it works before moving onto the next step, reading code documentation, and using new functions like `matmul`, `random.multivariate_normal`, and `random.exponential` from the NumPy library.

-*HOW WOULD WE IMPROVE THE PROJECT IF WE HAD MORE TIME*